integrativesoft/lara/README.md

 ## How to contribute

-Submit issues, ask questions, send feedback.
+Did you try out Lara?
+What was your experience?
+Did you run into any issue, or have any suggestion?
+How does Lara meet your needs?
+What functionality would you like to see?
+Please let me know by [direct message](https://www.linkedin.com/in/pablocar/).

 **If you like Lara, please give it a star - it helps!**

-We'd love to hear your [feedback](https://integrative.b-cdn.net/feedback_lara_briskforms.html)!

 ## Credits